 Sponsor a child in Central African Republic

 With SOS Children, you can help orphaned and abandoned children in Central African Republic by sponsoring a child:

 Crippling poverty and political instability

 CAR is ranked 185th out of 187 in the United Nations Human Development Index, and its people rely extensively on the help of foreign donors and charities.
-Close to two thirds of the population live in poverty, one of the highest levels in the world.
+Two thirds of the population live in poverty, one of the highest levels in the world.
 Illiteracy is widespread, with over 43% of the population unable to read or write.
 A succession of coups over the last half century has left the country politically unstable.
 The latest upheaval has forced close to one million people from their homes, leaving many more in need of help.